rails-api/active_model_serializers/README.md

 is the current user of your application, but this
 [can be customized](#customizing-scope).

-Serializers provides a method named `filter` used to determine what attributes and associations should be included in the output.
+Serializers provides a method named `filter_attributes` and `filter_associations` used to determine what attributes and associations should be included in the output.
 This is typically used to customize output based on `current_user`.
 For example: